 2. However, the middle part of the wood thrush sound is a loud phrase often written eee-oh-lay.

-The sound of wood thrush male is to sing two notes at once, which gives its call an ethereal, flute-like quality.
+The sound of a wood thrush male is to sing two notes at once, which gives its call an ethereal, flute-like quality.
 Every individual thrush has its own repertoire based on combinations of variations of the three parts.

 The sound of wood thrush male is to sing two notes at once, which gives its call an ethereal, flute-like quality.